Parenting a Child with ODD

 - Developmental progression to Conduct Disorder; it often co-occurs or precedes a diagnosis of Conduct Disorder, but many ODD never develop Conduct Disorder

-- ODD often manifests through excessive stubbornness, revenge-seeking, oppositionality, and blaming
+- ODD often manifests through excessive stubbornness, revenge-seeking, oppositionality, and blaming of others for wrongdoing

-- Verbal aggression and outbursts common, but do not include aggression toward people or animals, or destruction of property
+- Verbal aggression and outbursts are common, but do not include aggression toward people or animals, or destruction of property

 - Symptoms begin

 roundpreschool years and most often present around family members

 - Wide estimates of prevalence rates (1 to 11 percent).
 In childhood, boys more likely than girls to have an ODD diagnosis; gender disparity diminishes by adolescence

 - Linked to inconsistent, neglectful, or overly harsh parenting, temperament.
 Possibly neurobiological markers.

 - Increased risk for anxiety, depression, antisocial behavior, and substance use disorders.

 In order to receive the ODD diagnosis, there must be markable distress for the family and it must interfere with academic and social functioning.
 Children with ODD can escalate if they also suffer from ADHD and depression.
 A mental health professional can help determine if additional issues are present in your child.